Studying the Pathways That Prevent Self-Defense

 Wainwright’s research is an example of immunotherapy, a breakthrough approach to treating cancer that aims to use the body’s own immune system to kill cancer cells.

-In a recent review, Wainwright, who is also a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, discussed how the enzyme indoleamine 2, 3-dioxygenase 1 (IDO1) could play a critical role in future immunotherapies that target glioblastoma.
+In a recent review, Wainwright, who is also a research scientist at the Lou and Jean Malnati Brain Tumor Institute of Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital, discussed how the enzyme indoleamine 2, 3-dioxygenase 1 (IDO1) could play a critical role in future immunotherapies that target glioblastoma.
 Found in many types of tumors, the enzyme is part of a pathway that can lead to immunosuppression, and overexpression of IDO1 in glioblastoma is associated with decreased overall survival.

 “Effective inhibitors of IDO1 are desperately needed to increase the value of therapies that stimulate the immune system for patients with cancer,” Wainwright said.
 “We’re investigating strategies that include pharmaceutical-grade IDO1 inhibitors.
 It’s exciting, because this can be immediately translated into the clinic.”